Calculating How Much Value I Get From the AMEX Platinum Card

 • My assessed value: $20

 Look, as I’ve shared before, I do really like CLEAR Plus.
-Whether necessary or not, I can’t help but enjoy the speed in which I sail through TSA thanks to the one-two punch of CLEAR Plus and TSA Precheck.
-That said, the price of the former is pretty crazy — especially when the latter does a lot of the heavy lifting, in my opinion.
+Whether necessary or not, I can’t help but enjoy the speed at which I sail through TSA thanks to the one-two punch of CLEAR Plus and TSA Precheck.
+That said, the price of the CLEAR is pretty crazy — especially when the latter does a lot of the heavy lifting, in my opinion.

 • Face value: $300 per year